Mawiedev/TodoJS/README.md

 # TodoJS

-A simple todo project in JS
+A simple todo project in JS.
+You can create, edit and delete a card for your todo list

 ## Install